Managed Print Services (MPS)

 Defining MPS: What are Managed Print Services?

-Managed print services is the blanket term vendors use to describe the various services they provide to manage an organization’s print infrastructure.
+Managed print services are the blanket term vendors use to describe the various services they provide to manage an organization’s print infrastructure.
 Generally, these services include everything an organization needs to manage the entire print fleet, including but not limited to the following:

 - Needs assessments